 Similarities between property and cyber markets present an opportunity

-At first glance, the property and cyber markets don’t have much in common, with the property’s scale of losses in the last year of $123 million far exceeding those of cyber.
+At first glance, the property and cyber markets don’t have much in common, with the property’s scale of losses in the last year of $123 billion, far exceeding those of cyber.
 But there are some parallels that can help risk officers present a cohesive risk management strategy to the C-suite and board across both risks with the common objectives of more efficient risk financing and avoiding losses.

 The widening protection gap – property